walkabilly/promotion_tenure/cv.md

 ### ADD titles

 * 2019: Rebecca Maher.
 MSc Program.
 Supervisor.
 School of Human Kinetics and Recreation.
 Memorial University
 * 2019: Jonathan Slaney.
 MSc Program.
 Supervisor.
 School of Human Kinetics and Recreation.
 Memorial University
-* 2019: Kole MSc Program.
+* 2019: Kole Phillips.
+Novel measures of physical activity: String Analysis of Behavior Log Elements (StABLE).
+MSc Program.
 Committee Member.
 Department of Computer Science.
 University of Saskatchewan.
 * 2019: SeyedJavad KhataeiPour.
+Superior Performance of Machine Learning Algorithms in Metabolic Equivalent (MET) Prediction Using Cell Phone Accelerometer Data.
 MSc Co-Op.
 Supervisor.
 School of Human Kinetics and Recreation.
 Memorial University
 * 2017: Kassia Orychock.
+Association between BMI and WalkScore, Dining and Drinking Score and Grocery Score in a multi-city sample of adults: A cross sectional analysis.
 MSc Program.
 Supervisor.
 School of Human Kinetics and Recreation.
 Memorial University
 * 2017: Bo Simango.
+Improving the accuracy of activity intensity classification using machine learning and commercial wearable device data.
 MSc Program.
 Supervisor.
 School of Human Kinetics and Recreation.
 Memorial University
 * 2017: Melissa Tobin.
+Examining the association between cycling infrastructure and cycling: Baseline results from INTERACT Victoria.
 MSc Program.
 Supervisor.
 School of Human Kinetics and Recreation.
 Memorial University
 * 2018: Pablo Navarro.
+The Government of Newfoundland and Labrador’s implementation of a “Health in All Policies”.
 PhD Program.
 Committee Member.
 Faculty of Medicine, Division of Community Health and Humanities.
 Memorial University
 * 2018: Machel Rayner.
 MPH Program.
 Supervisor.
 School of Human Kinetics and Recreation.
 Memorial University
 * 2017: Se’era Anstruthers.
 PhD Program.
 Committee Member.
 Department of Nutrition.
 University of Saskatchewan.
 * 2017: Nathan Taylor.
 MPH Program.
 Supervisor.
 Neighbourhood Active Living Potential on the Avalon Peninsula.
 Memorial University